 Academic excellence is the provision of the highest quality educational and learning experience made possible by academically and professionally qualified and skilled instructional faculty and staff, opportunities for contextual learning, state-of-the-art facilities, beautiful surroundings, and effective resources necessary to support learning at the highest level.
 Additionally, academic excellence reflects the successful relationship between engaged learners and outstanding instructional faculty and staff.
 Academic excellence is the provision of the highest quality educational and learning experiences made possible by academically and professionally qualified and skilled instructional faculty and staff, opportunities for contextual learning, state-of-the-art facilities, beautiful surroundings, and effective resources necessary to support learning at the highest level.
+Additionally, academic excellence reflects the successful relationship staff, opportunities for contextual learning, state-of-the-art facilities, beautiful surroundings, and effective resources necessary to support learning at the highest level.
 Additionally, academic excellence reflects the successful relationship between engaged learners and outstanding instructional faculty and staff.

-Academic Excellence Student Centered
+Academic Excellence Integrity Opportunity Diversity Student Centered Innovation Scholarship/Research Community

-Integrity Innovation

-Opportunity Scholarship/Research

-Diversity Community